senguptakrishnendu103-dotcom/senguptakrishnendu103-dotcom/README.md

 ---

 ### ⚡ What I Do
-- 🌟 Architect real-time serverless backends using modern cloud infrastructure.
+- 🌟 Build scalable full-stack web applications and real-time backends.
-- 🤖 Integrate AI models for intelligent real-time data processing and analytics.
+- 🤖 Integrate AI tools (like the Gemini API) to create smart, interactive projects.
 - 🎨 Design premium, highly responsive user interfaces.

 <br/>
 <div align="center">
   <i>"Turning coffee into code and ideas into reality."</i>
 </div>